GoldenKappa/notSABS/README.md

 No. SABS might not even work if you are rooted.

 ## Feedback
-I'm eagerly waiting for your feedback on [Reddit](reddit.com/u/-----), on the [Issue tracker](https://github.com/GoldenKappa/notSABS/issues): Please limit the feedback on issue tracker to issues only.
+I'm eagerly waiting for your feedback on the [Issue tracker](https://github.com/GoldenKappa/notSABS/issues): Please limit the feedback on issue tracker to issues only.

 ## Contribute
 I welcome any help.
 Translations are not my priority at the moment and could wait at least for beta releases.